-To ensure accuracy of attendance records, principals should ensure:
+To ensure accuracy of attendance records, principals should ensure the following:

-- Student attendance is recorded daily, accurately, and in a timely manner for students in all class periods; and All teachers are provided with Five Column Roster reports at the beginning of each semester and periodically as needed; and - 3.
-School office staff should retain an up-to-date master copy of the Five Column Roster reports; and - The Attendance Not Submitted and Teacher Discrepancy Reports (secondary schools only) in MiSiS are - generated at least once per day to verify that all attendance has been submitted and updated as needed; and 5.
-Schools review enrollment procedures with school staff as well as introduce them to the new Office Checklist - for Student Enrollment included in this manual; and Absences on MiSiS are compared with absent notes, phone logs, truancy letters, and other absence records; - and - The school continues to focus on implementing the district policy over student attendance reporting such as proper coding of absences and continue to provide adequate attendance reporting training to the school staff.
+- 1. Student attendance is recorded daily, accurately, and in a timely manner for students in all class periods - 2.
+All teachers are provided with Five Column Roster reports at the beginning of each semester and periodically as needed - 3.
+School office staff should retain an up-to-date master copy of the Five Column Roster reports - 4.
+The Attendance Not Submitted and Teacher Discrepancy Reports (secondary schools only) in MiSiS are generated at least once per day to verify that all attendance has been submitted and updated as needed - 5.
+Schools review enrollment procedures with school staff as well as introduce them to the new Office Checklist for Student Enrollment - 6.
+Absences on MiSiS are compared with absent notes, phone logs, truancy letters, and other absence records - 7.
+The school continues to focus on implementing the district policy over student attendance reporting such as proper coding of absences and continue to provide adequate attendance reporting training to the school staff.